Ross Hauser, MD

 Prolotherapy for Scheuermann’s Disease

 When patients are having chronic, unresolved pain, it may be appropriate to consider Prolotherapy for strengthening the lumbar vertebral ligaments and preventing the progressive degeneration of the intervertebral discs that occur with age.
 Prolotherapy addresses pain caused by Scheuermann’s by strengthening the weakened vertebral ligaments, including the ligaments above and below the affected vertebrae.

 A Case of Scheuermann’s Disease

 As mentioned in the video, people with Scheuermann’s disease often need Prolotherapy to just half of their thoracic or low back.
 In other words, Prolotherapy addresses the weakened ligaments plus the few above and below the affected vertebrae.

-For this patient’s first treatment she received 20 injections to her half of her thoracic spine, 50 injections to half of her sacroiliac joint, and 60 injections to her knee.
-When she returned one month later she said she was “doing amazing” and even endured the two-hour flight from Atlanta to Chicago with no pain at all.
+For this patient’s first treatment she received 20 injections to half of her thoracic spine, 50 injections to half of her sacroiliac joint, and 60 injections to her knee.
+When she returned one month later she said she was “doing amazing” and even endured the two-hour flight home with no pain at all.
 She no longer felt the need to pop her back (and had made an effort to stop, per instruction) and was feeling close to normal.

 Over the next few months, she started feeling much better and returned to working out.
 While doing some isometric exercises she began to feel some numbness and pain in her coccyx.

 The patient was treated, half of her low back and thoracic spine, with a strengthened Prolotherapy solution and gave her specific instructions for her workouts.
 Within 5 months, she was almost 100% pain-free.
 She received a fourth and final treatment and was told to follow-up as needed.

 She returned a few more times over the next few years for various minor injuries – her ankle, wrist, and shoulder.
 As she increased her workouts she experienced a few “tweaks” here and there and knew to come to Caring Medical right away to take care of the injury before it escalated.